Accountability and transparency are core values of Restless Development.

 - International Aid Transparency Initiative

-Overall accountability for the implementation of this policy will lie with the Chief Operating Officer or with a staff member whom the Chief Operating Officer may appoint for this matter.
+Overall accountability for the implementation of this policy will lie with the Operations Director or with a staff member whom the Operations Director may appoint for this matter.
 Compliance with this policy is the responsibility of all staff within Restless Development.
 Specific accountabilities are as follows:

-- Publishing of information, responding to information requests, complaints procedure: International Marketing and Communications Manager.
+- Publishing of information, responding to information requests, complaints procedure: Compliance Manager.

-- Provision of information for publication and information in response to requests: Administrative Support Officer
+- Provision of information for publication and information in response to requests: Operations Team.

 This document was created: May 1, 2015.